By Nat Hab Expedition Leader Eddy Savage

 ⓒ Eddy Savage

-One of the best pieces of equipment that Natural Habitat Adventures provides for travelers journeying to Churchill on northern lights trips is the collection of high-quality Manfrotto 055XPROB tripods.
+One of the best pieces of equipment that Natural Habitat Adventures provides for travelers journeying to Churchill on a northern lights photo expedition is a collection of high-quality Manfrotto 055XPROB tripods.
 If you’re thinking about bringing your own tripod across the country and up to Churchill, think twice.
 These tripods are easy to adjust with gloves on, heavy-duty and won’t vibrate or fall over in the wind, and best of all, they don’t have to fit in ANY of your luggage because they already live in Churchill.
-Travel tripods, thin aluminum tripods or any tripod with plastic pieces are prone to disaster in the extreme cold.
+Travel tripods, thin aluminum tripods, or any tripod with plastic pieces are prone to disaster in icy conditions.
 We have specifically selected these tripods for our groups because of their durability and ease of use.
 Unless you are adamant about bringing your own tripod, please take comfort in knowing we’ll lend you one of ours.